Lost in Translation: Development

 Feeling a sense of personal investment in the project, Coppola wanted to maintain final cut privilege and feared that a distribution deal with a North American studio would threaten her influence.
 It was also unlikely that a studio would provide such backing, given the short length of the screenplay and Murray's lack of formal involvement.
 Instead, she and her agent opted to sell foreign distribution rights to an assortment of companies to fund production costs of $4 million.
-She struck a deal first with Japan's Tohokushinsha Film, then with distributors in France and Italy, and finally with the international arm of Focus Features for the remaining foreign market.
+She struck a deal first with Japan's Tohokushinsha Film, then with Pathé in France and Mikado Film in Italy, and finally with the international arm of Focus Features for the remaining foreign market.
 By piecing together the funding from multiple distributors, Coppola reduced the influence of any single financier.
 Still not knowing if Murray would show up in Tokyo, Coppola spent $1 million of the budget, knowing that his absence would doom the production.
 When he finally arrived, days before filming, she expressed significant relief.

 The idea for Bill Murray's character doing an advertising campaign for Suntory came from Coppola's father Francis Ford Coppola and director Akira Kurosawa's Suntory Whiskey advertisement from the 1970s.
 In 2023 for Suntory's 100th anniversary, and 20 years after the appearance of Lost in Translation, she was asked to direct the company's anniversary tribute video starring Keanu Reeves, with a mix that included scenes from her film along with footage of her father and Kurosawa's original advertisement.